 - Cross-checks for Medicaid eligibility (including across states and against the Master Death File)

-- Changes to Medicaid/ACA funding
+- Altered Medicaid/ACA funding

-Helpful Summaries + Breakdowns
+Helpful Summaries & Breakdowns of the Legislation

-- APHSA Final Summary of Key Human Services Provisions (updated 7/14/25)
+- APHSA Final Summary of Key Human Services Provisions (updated July 14, 2025)

 - Digital Benefits Digest: H.R.1 Summary